priyanshu16sharma/Book-management-server/README.md

 (Check whether the user has returned the issued book.)
 (Check if there is any fine to collect from user.)

-## /user/subscription-details1.
+## /user/subscription-details
-GET: Get user subscription details
+GET: Get user subscription details ✔
 1. Date of subsription
 2. Valid till
 3. Fine if any

+Note: Date is in mm/dd/yyyy format

 ## /books
 GET: Get the list of all available books ✔